 The 21st Century Conservation Corps (21CSC) is a national initiative to grow the Corps movement by expanding and leveraging private-public partnerships.
 By giving more young adults and returning veterans the opportunity to work and serve on America’s public lands and waters, the 21CSC seeks to improve our infrastructure, boost local economies, and train a new generation of American workers.

-The 21CSC is a bipartisan idea supported by the past five Secretaries of Interior, as well as private businesses and nonprofits.
+The 21CSC is a bipartisan idea supported by several Secretaries of Interior, as well as private businesses and nonprofits.
 The backbone of the 21CSC is a collective of more than 220 Corps and other organizations across the country that annually engage tens of thousands of young people and veterans in quality, cost-effective maintenance and improvement projects on public and tribal lands and waters across the country.
 The programs of the 21CSC help address the backlogged maintenance needs of land and water management agencies; enhance outdoor recreation opportunities; improve the accessibility of public lands; and respond to wildfires and other natural disasters.

 The Corps Network is a co-chair of the Partnership for the 21CSC: a body of key federal, state, local and non-profit leaders tasked with supporting the development and implementation of the 21CSC.
 Learn more at 21CSC.org.